Thomasdlsv/Bachelor_Thesis_2025/README.md

   - Output data distribution graphs for each feature in the dataset (and other miscellaneous visualisations) between BN-BGAN, BGAN, and the original dataset
     --> To skip this, comment out the call to the method 'evaluate_sdg' in tests/sdg_tests/main.py
   - Run a hyperparameter search comparing models with baselines, outputting performance metrics delineated in the report.
+  - Currently, the dataset size is sampled in running, this is to ensure that the code is running as intended.
+When you can confirm it's running as it should, then comment out the sampling of the training and evaluation sets, and run the code again.

 ---